 There are three different blues chord progressions here moving from left to right.
 Keep an eye on the fret numbers and above all, listen, your ears tell you everything!

-Are you doing OK?
-Great lets move on a little further.
-These next blues guitar chords are essential to any serious blues guitar player.
+Ok lets move on a little further.
+These next blues guitar chords are essential to any serious blues guitar player and for those that want to get into jazz-blues.
 They add tension, colour and variety to any blues chord progression.
 The top row in the diagram below shows these three new blues guitar chords.
 These three are all E Dominant seventh(E7) chords.
 Just move them up or down the fret board and wherever the root note in red lands will be the new chord name and home key ie, A dom7 for example.
 The second two rows show how two of these chords can be played in a I, IV, V blues chord progression.

 Again it's left up to you here to decide when to change chord.
 As I'm sure you know by now, the basic blues guitar chord progression, just as a guideline, is - I-IV-I-V-IV-I-V-I, but play how you feel.